Emerging Threats

 Cyber Attack Disrupts Halliburton Operations

-On august 21st, Halliburton, the US second largest energy services firm, confirmed that they had been a victim of a cyberattack that had a significant impact on their operations, the attack affected mainly their Houston campus, and in a minor extent to other locations across the globe.
+On August 21st, Halliburton, the US's second-largest energy services firm, confirmed that it had been a victim of a cyberattack that had a significant impact on their operations.
+The attack affected mainly their Houston campus, and to a minor extent, other locations across the globe.

 What products are affected?